2/19/2025

 Chief Operating Officer

-Yeah, I'd say we've we've definitely have been conservative on how we're drawing the wells down and, you know, based on all the things we're seeing, we're we're just making adjustments, you know, on how we on how we do that managed to draw down how hard we pull the wells when we flow them back and clean them up, turn them to cells and then, you know, where we set the rate after that.
+Yeah, I'd say we definitely have been conservative on how we're drawing the wells down.
+And, you know, based on all the things we're seeing, we're just making adjustments, you know, on how we do that, manage the drawdown, how hard we pull the wells when we flow them back and clean them up, turn them to cells, and then, you know, where we set the rate. after that.

 speaker